sujrd/suj-pusher/README.md

 ## Issues

-- We have no feedback mechanism.
-This is a fire and forget daemon that does not tell us if the message was sent or not.
 - This daemon has no security at all.
 Anyone that can push to your redis server can use this daemon to spam your users.
 Make sure your redis server is only accessible to you and the pusher daemon.

 ## Troubleshooting